 - Carry out proposed measures as per the detailed site plan.
-This will include a combination of bunding and drain blocking on deep peat, and fertiliser application targeting bare peat areas of headlands, high fields and other areas (where required) in addition to wetland creation and management prescriptions.
-All rehabilitation will be carried out with regard to best practice environmental control measures (Appendix IV). - Monitor the success of rehabilitation measures in relation to developing suitable hydrological conditions. - Carry out the proposed monitoring, as outlined. - While natural colonisation is expected to commence almost immediately once peat production ceases, Phase 2 actions will be carried out in targeted areas to accelerate re-vegetation and colonisation of target species.
+This will include a combination of drain blocking, and fertiliser applications targeting bare peat areas of headlands, high fields and other areas (where required) in addition to wetland creation and management prescriptions.
+All rehabilitation will be carried out with regard to best practice environmental control measures (Appendix IV). - Monitor the success of rehabilitation measures in relation to developing suitable hydrological conditions. - Carry out the proposed monitoring, as outlined. - While natural colonisation has commenced since the cessation of peat production, Phase 2 actions will be carried out in targeted areas to accelerate re-vegetation and colonisation of target species.
 Phase 2 actions may include seeding of targeted vegetation and inoculation of Sphagnum. - Silt ponds will be monitored during this period and there will be continued maintenance and cleaning to prevent potential run-off of suspended solids from the site during the rehabilitation phase. - Submit an ex post report to the Scheme regulator to verify the eligible measures to be carried out in year 1 of the Scheme, and an ex ante estimate for year 2 of the Scheme; and so on for each year of the Scheme.